 The two metrics that are important for this code are PMV (Predicted Mean Vote) and PPD (Predicted Percentage of Dissatisfied).
 These metrics depend on several parameters related to indoor climate (air temperature, mean radiant temperature, air velocity, relative humidity) and people (physical activity, metabolic rate, clothing).

 The PPD index is used to calculate the expected number of thermally dissatisfied occupants according to the PMV.
-For instance, the comfort zone for the category II (‘Normal level of thermal comfort expectation’) is defined by limiting the PMV between –0.5 and 0.5—that is, with less than 10% of occupants being unsatisfied with the indoor environment.
+For instance, the comfort zone for the category II (‘Normal level of thermal comfort expectation’) is defined by limiting the PMV between –0.5 and 0.5, with less than 10% of occupants being unsatisfied with the indoor environment.
 The following table contains the recommended criteria according to the building category, as specified in the EN 15251 standard :

 Predicted Percentage of Dissatisfied